brandseye/brandseyer/README.md

 ## Documentation

-Documentation is in the early stages, but somewhat present and growing:
+Documentation is in the early stages, but somewhat present and growing.
+It can be accessed in *R* like so:

     ?account
     ?authenticate